 If you’re expecting a refund, put that extra cash to good use.
 Following are some ideas for using your refund to make you richer.

 1. Pay down debt

-Use your refund to reduce high-interest balances.
-Not only does this cut down the interest charges and overall amount you owe, it may also improve your credit score by lowering your credit utilization ratio.
-And a better score can mean easier access to credit at better rates — something that can make you richer.
+It also may improve your credit score by lowering your credit utilization ratio, as Money Talks News founder Stacy Johnson explains in “What’s the Fastest Way to Increase My Credit Score?”
+And a better score can mean easier access to credit at better rates — something that definitely can make you richer.

-Look at it this way: Paying down an 18-percent-interest credit card is like earning 18 percent, risk-free and tax-free.
+Look at it this way: Paying down a credit card charging 18% interest is like earning 18% of the amount you’ve cleared, risk-free and tax-free.
 There aren’t many investments that offer returns like that.